 Being constructed in 1348, Galata is the highest tower of Istanbul at that time with 220 feet in height.
 Ancient people use this tower to detect fire.
 However, it was burnt two times in great flames occurring in the 18th and 19th centuries.
 Then, thanks to the large-scale renovation in 1960, this tower has become one of the most attractive sites for tourism.

 Galata Tower is a combination of a cylinder building and a cone ceiling, which makes it look like an upside-down pencil.
-Possessing an ideal height, this tower is a favorite place for travelers as they can see beautiful sceneries around by standing on it.
-This tower gives you a view of the whole Istanbul, Bosphorus strait connecting two parts of this city and the great bridge Galata joining the two continents.
+Possessing an ideal height, this tower is a favorite place for travelers as they can see the beautiful scenery around by standing on it.
+This tower gives you a view of the whole of Istanbul, the Bosphorus strait connecting two parts of this city and the great bridge Galata joining the two continents.

-Located on the Beyazit square in the campus of Istanbul University, Beyazit Tower has been a popular tourism site in Turkey for its great history.
+Located on Beyazit square on the campus of Istanbul University, Beyazit Tower has been a popular tourist site in Turkey for its great history.
 The tower is 85 meters in height and used to be built with wood in 1749.
-Unfortunately, the vast fire Cibali in 1756 destroyed the whole building.
+Unfortunately, the vast fire in Cibali in 1756 destroyed the whole building.

 After the sad event, Beyazit Tower was rebuilt again.
 However, when king Sultan Mahmud II dismissed the Janissary army corps in 1826, groups of rebels fought each other and ruined the structure.